inpout-marcel/slack-bot-quotastic/README.md

 1. **First test** - Type `/quote` anywhere to see the help menu

-2. **Store a quote**:
+2. **Add a quote**:
    ```
-   /quote store Just shipped an awesome feature!
+   /quote add Just shipped an awesome feature!
    ```
-   The bot will confirm the quote was saved and show who said it
+   The bot will confirm the quote was saved and show who said it with its ID

 3. **View recent quotes**:
    ```